FireIsGood/fireis.dev/src/content/blog/making-c-not-suck.md

 ## Conclusion

-Programming can be hard, but your editor shouldn't hold you back.
-If you've followed the steps, now you should have a really nice C editing experience with faster LSP highlighting, snippets, and easy formatting to your liking.

-or

 To be honest, I don't like C. If you have the chance, program in anything else; Rust, Zig, JavaScript(??), anything but the horrors of C. If you must, I give you my greatest condolences and I hope prior advice can ease your pains if only by a little.